binkley/modern-java-practices/README.md

       your project to others.
       Fight [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)
       with communication!
-* Use build wrappers committed into the project root:
+* Use build wrappers committed into the project root.
+These run Gradle or Maven, and coders should always invoke `./gradlew` or `./mvnw` (use shell _aliases_ if these grow tiresome to type)
     * Build wrappers are shell scripts to run Gradle or Maven.
 The wrapper takes care of downloading needed tools without getting in the way.
 New contributors and developers can start right away; they do not need to